Lemoncode/react-hooks-by-example/14-use-ref-dom/Readme.md

 ```

-- Now if we run the sample we will get the expected behavior.
+- If we execute, we can see how it now gives us the current result when we press
+  on the button.

 # About Basefactor + Lemoncode